close

 EUCI is accredited by the International Accreditors for Continuing Education and Training (IACET) and offers IACET CEUs for its learning events that comply with the ANSI/IACET Continuing Education and Training Standard.
 IACET is recognized internationally as a standard development organization and accrediting body that promotes quality of continuing education and training.

-EUCI is authorized by IACET to offer 0.8 CEUs conference.
+EUCI is authorized by IACET to offer 0.8 CEUs for this event

 Requirements for Successful Completion of Program